Emily Longley murder: Elliot Turner loses appeal

 The judges will give their reasons for the decision at a later date.

-A large number of Emily's family were in court, including some who had travelled from New Zealand.'Snuffed out'
+A large number of Emily's family were in court, including some who had travelled from New Zealand.

 Speaking outside court, Emily's father Mark said: "We're relieved and delighted as for two years Turner has had a hold over our family and after today that hold is over.